George Pearce: Early political career

 In 1893, Pearce helped found the Progressive Political League, a precursor to the Western Australian branch of the ALP.
 He was elected to the Subiaco Municipal Council in 1898.

 In the lead-up to Federation in 1901, Pearce joined the executive of the Western Australian Federal League and campaigned for the "Yes" vote at the referendum in July 1900 which approved Western Australia as an original state.
 A Trades and Labour Conference held in Perth in August 1900 agreed that labour candidates for the inaugural federal election would be subject to a preselection process for the House of Representatives and that the conference would endorse two candidates for the Senate – one from Perth and one from the Eastern Goldfields.
 Pearce was selected as the labour candidate from Perth and was elected to a six-year Senate term at the March 1901 federal election.
 He joined the parliamentary Australian Labor Party (ALP) on its formation in May 1901.

-In Pearce's maiden speech to parliament, he outlined his views as a moderate socialist and looked forward to a time where "the representatives of labour and capital could join hands to the advantage of both".
+In Pearce's maiden speech to parliament, he outlined his views as a moderate socialist and looked forward to a time when "the representatives of labour and capital could join hands to the advantage of both".
 He also called for the nationalisation of natural monopolies, and in 1906 introduced an unsuccessful private member's bill to amend the constitution to that effect.
 Pearce was one of the few free traders in the Labor Party in his first years in parliament, believing high tariff policies made imports more expensive for Western Australia and had few benefits given the state's limited secondary industries.
 He narrowly missed out on being a member of the first Labor Party cabinet when Chris Watson became Prime Minister in 1904.
 He was later Chairman of Committees in the Senate from 1907 to 1908.